EndiHariadi43/NickgenomToken/docs/SECURITY.md

 We take security seriously.
 If you discover a vulnerability, please report it to us immediately.

 ### How to Report
-Send an email to: security@nickgenom.io
+Send an email to: security@nickgenom.io or endi.linux.mint@gmail.com

 Include the following information:
 - Description of the vulnerability